Kyoto Koka University ロゴ

 Contribute to the local community and society by carving out their own future

-Students will acquire basic knowledge, and problem finding abilities, and develop the ability to carve out their own future, through a wide range of studies tailored to the students' interests and dreams, as well as through experience in cooperative activities with companies and local communities,
+Students will acquire basic knowledge and problem identification skills, and develop the ability to shape their own future.
+This is accomplished through a wide range of studies tailored to their interests and dreams, as well as through activities with companies and local communities.

 ▶︎Learning Points